sahussain/Udacity-MLEN-CapstoneProject/Report/Report.md

 moving average (ARIMA), exponential smoothing (ETS), Time Series Forecasting with Linear Learner for this type of applications.

-Since epidemic do not follow a standard time series requirements we have to use
+Since epidemic do not follow a standard time series requirements however they do follow Logistic & Gaussian functions what we have to do is to

 ### Metrics